 The Cal Poly Extended Education Cyber Bootcamp

-Get the In-Demand Skills You Need to Join the Fight Against Cybercrime
+Get the Skills You Need to Fight Cybercrime

-Through the Cal Poly Extended Education Cyber Bootcamp powered by Fullstack, you’ll go from novice to cybersecurity professional and gain the tools to land a job in one of the world’s highest-paying industries—all in 12 weeks full-time or 26 weeks part-time.
+Through the Cal Poly Extended Education Cyber Bootcamp powered by Fullstack Academy, you’ll gain the tools to land a job in one of the world’s fastest-growing industries—all in 12-26 weeks.

 Interested?
 Learn more:

 Program at a Glance

 Cybersecurity protects the sensitive digital information of companies and their consumers from online attacks.
 Those working in cybersecurity are quick thinking, able to assess risks, and adaptive at staying ahead of vulnerabilities in systems.
 The cybersecurity field offers robust career and financial opportunities and plenty of available jobs.
 Cybersecurity professionals have the potential to earn more as they obtain higher security clearances and certifications.

 Nationally, there are over half a million cyber jobs that employers are trying to fill.
 Businesses actively seeking cybersecurity professionals span all industries, and they include high-tech employers like Google, Facebook, and Amazon, to name a few.

 These companies are hiring for roles like IT Help Desk Specialist, Systems Support Specialist, and Cybersecurity Analyst.
 Grads studying at the Cal Poly Extended Ed Cyber Bootcamp curriculum have been hired for all of these roles—and more.

 Fullstack Academy is one of the longest-running and most reputable bootcamp providers in the nation, with incredible student reviews, years of experience in education, and impressive graduate outcomes.